We're going to be talking about, we're going to be talking about Julian Assange.

 Three years later.

-18 UFC 793, conspiracy to obtain and disclose national defense information, conspiracy, you know, more espionage charges.
+This is where they hit him with the real charges: 18 USC 793, conspiracy to obtain and disclose national defense information, conspiracy, you know, more espionage charges.

-Then, you guys can see here, motion to dismiss.
+Then, you guys can see here: motion to dismiss.

-On March 6, 2018, the defendant was indicted by a federal grand jury uh in this district on one count uh on May 23 uh 23rd, 2019, the defendant was indicted on a superseding indictment by a grand jury district and on 18 counts.
+On March 6, 2018, the defendant was indicted by a federal grand jury in this district on one count on May 23rd, 2019.

-And then on June 24, 2020, the defendant was indicted in a second superseding indictment by a grand jury in this district on 18 counts.
+And then, on June 24, 2020, the defendant was indicted in a second superseding indictment by a grand jury in this district on 18 counts.

-So that's what I showed you guys before.
+That's what I showed you guys before.

-On June 26, 2024, the defendant pleaded guilty to a criminal information in U.S. District Court for the Northern Mariana Islands in case number uh 124 CR, blah, blah, blah.
+On June 26, 2024, the defendant pleaded guilty to a criminal information in U.S. District Court for the Northern Mariana Islands in case number 124 CR, blah, blah, blah.

 Pursuant to the plea agreement in that case, which is attached to this motion, as example one, the government moves to dismiss the indictment filed on March 6, 2018, et cetera, right?

-Um, and here is the plea agreement, guys.
+And here is the plea agreement, guys.

 Here it is right here, right?

-This was in Saipan, aka Guam, okay.
+This was in Saipon, aka Guam, okay?

 And here's a plea agreement.

-So here's the plea agreement, right?
+So, here's the plea agreement, right?

 I don't think anyone else has broken this down.

-So we went over the criminal complaint.
+So, we went over the criminal complaint.

 We went over the multiple indictments.

-He had one indictment and two superseding indictments, and then the government finally moved to get it dismissed.
+And then the government finally moved to get it dismissed.

-So here's the plea agreement, right?
+So, here's the plea agreement, right?

 And here's the information that he pled guilty to.

-Uh, here's the criminal information, right?
+Here's the criminal information, right?

-So basically, this is what ended up happening, okay?
+So, basically, this is what ended up happening, okay?

-So let me explain this to you guys.
+So, let me explain this to you guys.

-So first, he gets hit with a criminal complaint, okay?
+So, first, he gets hit with a criminal complaint, okay?

 And a criminal complaint, as you guys know, is an affidavit written by a special agent from a law enforcement agency that outlines all the facts, just like I went over here with you guys, right?